Lil Peep: Personal life

 Lil Peep was not medicated for depression.
 While those around him insisted, he did not want to, and opted to instead smoke cannabis and consume whichever other drugs came his way.
-In his final interview before his death with Zane Lowe, Peep confessed that his depression was getting worse saying "Things just get worse.
+In his final interview before his death, Peep confessed that his depression was getting worse, saying: "Things just get worse.
 Things already get worse and worse and worse every day."
 Lil Peep regularly referenced addictions to cocaine, ecstasy and Xanax in his lyrics and posts on social media.

 At the time of his death, Lil Peep was residing in Portobello Road, London, with his friend and close collaborator Bexey, and Smokeasac.
 The move was provoked by Peep's need to escape his circumstances and his then-collective GothBoiClique.

 Death

 On November 15, 2017, Lil Peep was found dead on his tour bus when his manager went to check on him in preparation for that night's performance at a Tucson, Arizona, venue.
 Foul play was not suspected, with his death believed to be from an overdose.
 In a series of Instagram posts in the hours leading up to his death, Lil Peep claimed to have ingested psilocybin mushrooms and cannabis concentrate.
-In another, he claimed to have consumed six alprazolam pills following a video depicting his attempts to drop an unidentified pill into his mouth several times before successfully swallowing one and shaking a full prescription bottle.
+In another post, he claimed to have consumed six alprazolam pills following a video depicting his attempts to drop an unidentified pill into his mouth several times before successfully swallowing one and shaking a full prescription bottle.
 A subsequent post was captioned, "When I die, you'll love me."
 In the days after his death, a police report revealed that Lil Peep had taken a nap around 5:45 p.m. before the concert.
 His manager checked on him twice and found him sleeping and breathing fine, but was unable to wake him.
 When the manager checked on Lil Peep a third time, he was unresponsive and not breathing.
 Lil Peep's manager performed CPR before medics arrived, though he was pronounced dead at the scene.

 On December 8, Pima County's Office of the Medical Examiner certified his cause of death as an accidental overdose from the powerful pain medication fentanyl and the benzodiazepine alprazolam, a sedative.
 Toxicology tests were also positive for THC, cocaine, and the opioid painkiller tramadol.
 Urine tests also showed the presence of multiple powerful opioids, including hydrocodone, hydromorphone, oxycodone and oxymorphone.
 There was no alcohol in his system.